Luv2bnanook44/phase_2_project_quanggang/README.md

 Due to the focus of this analysis being residential realty, we subset our data in the following ways:
 * Condition 3 and above - to only include inhabitable homes
-* Grade 6 and above - for the same reason as condition (per [King County Glossary](info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r))
+* Grade 6 and above - for the same reason as condition
 * All homes within 3 standard deviations of the mean Per Square Foot price to reduce outlying data.

 ## Modeling